zyedidia/Literate/README.md

 * --no-output: Do not generate any files, only show errors
 * --compiler: Run the `@compiler` command

+For more information see the [manual](http://zbyedidia.webfactional.com/literate/manual.php).

 # Features
 ### In addition to those of CWEB
 * Markdown based -- very easy to read and write Literate source.
 * Generates readable and commented code in the target language (the generated code is usable by others)
+* Reports syntax errors back from the compiler to the right line in the literate source
 * Supports any language including syntax highlighting and pretty printing in HTML
 * Compatible with Vim ([literate.vim] (https://github.com/zyedidia/literate.vim))
 * Highly customizable (you can add your own HTML or CSS)